uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% capture exampletext %}

 - Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS) are two subdivisions of Division I schools.
 “The main difference between FBS and FCS is how a final winner is determined.
-The FBS has the four-team College Football Playoff while the FCS hosts a 24-team playoff for the NCAA D-I Football Championship.”[^FanBuzz]
+The FBS has the four-team College Football Playoff while the FCS hosts a 24-team playoff for the NCAA D-I Football Championship.”[^4]

-- FBS (formerly known as Division I-A) is considered to be the top tier of Division I schools and “gets its name for the numerous bowl games that teams play in at the end of each season that generate hundreds of millions of dollars."[^FanBuzz]
+- FBS (formerly known as Division I-A) is considered to be the top tier of Division I schools and “gets its name for the numerous bowl games that teams play in at the end of each season that generate hundreds of millions of dollars."[^4]

 - FCS (formerly known as Division I-AA) is considered to be the second tier of Division I schools.

-- “FCS teams can only have 63 players on scholarships, while FBS football teams can have 85.”[^FanBuzz]
+- “FCS teams can only have 63 players on scholarships, while FBS football teams can have 85.”[^4]

-- “FCS schools usually play 11-game schedules while FBS programs play 12 each.”[^FanBuzz]
+- “FCS schools usually play 11-game schedules while FBS programs play 12 each.”[^4]

 {% endcapture %}
 {% include feature/card.md text=exampletext header="FBS vs. FCS: What's the Difference?" width="50" centered="true" %}